We make an enthusiasts dream come true.

 Notice the ‘V’s in between the lights

 Its creator, Mr. Chunky Vazirani has studied in ArtCenter College of design in California.
 And having worked with Land Rover in the past, this man sure knows how to design a car!
 “The main idea behind the Shul concept was to have a design which is aerodynamically stable and have parts which play a vital role in the performance as well as get a good number of heads turned.
 Like the Trishul shaped ducts at the side to help cool the turbine, and so on.
 The specs cannot be revealed as the team may consider changing some design and engineering nooks of the car.
 For example, we have not confirmed how many battery packs to install, because more batteries mean more weight which results in decreased performance.
 This design itself has been tested with CAD a lot of times to get it right!”
 He says.
+This turbine exhaust makes the car look stunning while keeping the turbine cool.
+If you have a large pocket full of money and are planning to buy this world first, then you may have to wait till 2021.
+But thank god (and Vazirani sir), the production version would be much similar to this futuristic looking concept.

 The production version will look similar to the concept

+“We are now working on how to fit the turbine in the car and the interior.”
+Chunky sir explains.
 The Vazirani Shul has been designed in California and the UK with major inputs from Michelin tyres, the GranTurismo game and other designers.
 It has secured funding from a few investors.
 “We currently have a small team and are continuously going through resumes sent by aspiring young engineers and designers to scale up our team.”
 Vazirani sir says.
 Even though the design and idea of the Shul are from India, the production version would be made elsewhere.
 “We prefer to remain in the niche sector and work on cars like these rather than make SUVs worth millions!” the 28-year old jokes.

 Vazirani Automotive would also provide their expertise to other brands, like Rimac and Mahindra-owned Pininfarina.
 My visit at the studio ended with me converted to an ‘electric’head from a petrolhead, loads of answered questions, a mind filled with automotive information and a thought: With both Vazirani Automotive and Mahindra-Pininfarina pursuing electric hypercar goals, only time will tell how India will hold its head high in the hypercar league, and impact other aspiring and existing hypercar creators.